How to Securely Shuffle? A survey about Secure Shufflers for privacy-preserving computations: Comparison of the existing secure shufflers

 We use \citet{bayer_efficient_2012} as reference for classic verifiable shuffling, but some recent works \cite{hebant_linearly-homomorphic_2020,fauzi_efficient_2017} have described various optimizations such as homomorphic proofs \cite{hebant_linearly-homomorphic_2020} (making the verification cost constant in the number of nodes in the network).

 Recently, \citet{balle_amplification_2023} used verifiable shufflers to build an ``alternating shuffler.''
-This work split the messages to shuffle into several subsets and shuffle them independently.
+Their protocol splits the messages to shuffle into several subsets and shuffle them independently.
 An alternating shuffler outputs a permutation that is imperfect, but good enough to provide DP guarantees.